 Non-vegans get most of their calcium from dairy foods (milk, cheese and yoghurt), but vegans will need to get it from other foods.

 - fortified soya, rice and oat drinks

 - brown and white bread (in the UK calcium is added to white and brown flour by law)

 - dried fruit such as raisins, prunes, figs and dried apricots

-The vegan diet contains little, if any, vitamin D without fortified foods or supplements but, for everyone, sunlight on the skin in spring and summer is the main source of vitamin D. Remember to cover up or protect your skin before it starts to turn red or burn (see how to make vitamin D from sunlight).
+The vegan diet contains little, if any, vitamin D without fortified foods or supplements but, for everyone, sunlight on the skin in spring and summer is the main source of vitamin D. Remember to cover up or protect your skin before it starts to turn red or burn.

 Other vegan sources of vitamin D are:

 - fortified fat spreads, breakfast cereals and plant-based drinks such as soya drink (with vitamin D added)